 4. The senior watch stander will make a signed log entry upon assuming the post and will list all cadets standing watch.

-C. Cadets shall not engage in any activity that will detract from their duties, such as engaging in unofficial conversations on cell phones, reading periodicals, books or other reading material to their watch location.
+C. Cadets shall not engage in any activity that will detract from their duties, such as engaging in unofficial conversations on cell phones, reading periodicals, books or other materials, or watching movies.
+Cadets shall ot bring any laptops, homework, text bookis or other reading material to their watch location.

 D. The COWS at the Quarterdeck and the COWD and the CQOW at CIC are the only cadets authorized to use a chair while on watch.